Embroidering with Back Stitch

 Outline stitch is often confused with stem stitch.
 It is very similar.
 The only difference is that the thread always stays above the needle and stitching line.

-Wrapped back stitch
+Split back stitch

-This variation involves adding another thread to the basic back stitch.
+These variations involves adding another thread to the basic back stitch.
 The thread is woven into the stitches, it doesn’t pierce the fabric.
 It is always taken under the stitches in the same direction so that it wraps the stitches.

 Laced back stitch